hilton/hilton.github.com/presentations/beautiful-code.md

 ---
-title: "Beautiful code: code with better type"
+title: "Beautiful code: typography and visual programming"
-description: Reimagining how we read code
+description: Reimagining how we read code - code with better type
 layout: speaking
 ---